Sun Pickles

 makes one heck of a sauce.

-They're hot going in, and hot going out!
+They're hot going in, and hot coming out.

 Refrigerator Pickles